 Over the last year, Birthrights has been working with Birth Companions on a collaborative project to investigate the human rights challenges experienced by women who are facing severe and multiple disadvantage as they go through their maternity care.
 This joint project brings Birthrights’ expertise in human rights in childbirth together with Birth Companions’ twenty years of experience in supporting women facing severe disadvantage during pregnancy and birth.
-This project is ongoing, and we are currently seeking volunteers to take part in interviews and focus groups.
+This project is ongoing, and we are now seeking a second round of volunteers to take part in interviews and focus groups.

 Our 2013 Dignity Survey showed that many women still do not receive respectful care or choice in childbirth and we believe that this is likely to be particularly true for women who have complex social needs and are experiencing severe disadvantage.
 We already know that women with multiple complex needs are less likely to access maternity care/receive less of it, have poorer maternal and infant outcomes, and are more likely to experience perinatal mental health problems (Thomson and Balaam 2016).
 Women facing severe and multiple disadvantage may be going through their maternity care whilst dealing with multiple issues as diverse as poverty, homelessness, no recourse to public funds, historic or current issues with substance misuse, historic or current experience of the criminal justice system, historic or current involvement in sex work or experience of trafficking.
 They may have poor mental health, be asylum seekers or recent immigrants, be survivors of domestic or sexual abuse, and experience social isolation, or physical and mental disabilities.